Why Above Market Return Claims Are A Warning Sign For Further Due Diligence

-Unfortunately, the salesman will get away with his claims because so few investors have the statistical and investment background to ferret out the implications (or financial advisers, for that matter) or understand the legal disclosures and risk profile.
+Unfortunately, the salesman will get away with his claims because few investors have the statistical and investment background to ferret out the implications (or financial advisers, for that matter) or understand the legal disclosures and risk profile.

 Two Other Risks To Watch Out For

-And if the fat-tail risk isn’t the problem, then another place to look would be in “correlation risk”.
+And if the fat-tail risk isn’t the problem, then another place to look would be in “basis risk”.
 In other words, the marketing materials claim the investment will perform “similar” to the Dow Jones Industrial Average, but what exactly does that mean?